dcf21/pi-gazing/src/pythonModules/docs/api-internal.rst

 functionality.
 Caching is implemented as an in-memory LRU cache for each main event type, mostly to optimise the kind of burst access we tend to have during imports and exports, and during pagination of searches.

-.. automodule:: meteorpi_fdb
+.. automodule:: meteorpi_db
     :members:

-.. automodule:: meteorpi_fdb.exporter
+.. automodule:: meteorpi_db.exporter
     :members:

 The core search operations are split into SQL generation in the sql_builder module, and lazy instantiation of the domain